YottaDB/YDBDoc/ProgGuide/isv.rst

    YDB>WRITE $zgbldir
    mumps.gld
    YDB>HALT
-   $ echo $ydb_gbldir
+   $ echo $gtmgbldir
    test.gld

-This example defines the environment variable ydb_gbldir.
-Upon entering YottaDB Direct Mode, $ZGBLDIR has the value supplied by ydb_gbldir.
+This example defines the environment variable gtmgbldir.
+Upon entering YottaDB Direct Mode, $ZGBLDIR has the value supplied by gtmgbldir.
 The SET command changes the value.
-After the YottaDB image terminates, the echo command demonstrates that ydb_gbldir was not modified by the M SET command.
+After the YottaDB image terminates, the echo command demonstrates that gtmgbldir was not modified by the M SET command.

 .. parsed-literal::
    $ ls test.gld